 e.
-Hand start the nuts that were removed in step 3 onto the studs on all 8 locations to ensure a proper fit.
-Begin securing the 5/16" nuts with an wrench or a socket.
+Place the cover back on the exhaust collector and begin screwing in the flange nuts that were removed in step 3.
 This process should be done following the diagram below.
-Each flange nut should be tightened to 25 inlbs.
+Each flange nut should be tightened until snug or 25 inlbs.